 Health benefits of chlorophyll include strengthening of blood making organs, prevention of anemia and abundance of oxygen in the body.
-Loaded with antioxidant power, chlorophyll exerts beneficial effects towards various medical conditions such as cancer, insomnia, dental ailments, sinusitis, pancreatitis and kidney stones.
-Chlorophyll helps in normal blood clotting, wound healing, hormonal balance, deodorizing and detoxification of the body and promotes digestive health.
-It has healing effects on oxidation and inflammatory conditions such as arthritis and fibromyalgia.
+Loaded with antioxidant power, chlorophyll exerts beneficial effects toward various medical conditions such as cancer, insomnia, dental ailments, sinusitis, pancreatitis and kidney stones.
+Chlorophyll helps in normal blood clotting, wound healing, hormonal balance, deodorizing and detoxification of the body.
+It also promotes digestive health and has healing effects on oxidation and inflammatory conditions such as arthritis and fibromyalgia.
 Chlorophyll has anti-aging and anti-microbial properties and helps strengthen the immune system of the body.

 1. Helps Control Hunger and Cravings

 A study released in September of 2013 determined that compounds containing chlorophyll might help suppress hunger.
 Twenty moderately overweight women were given test meals on three separate occasions one week apart — two meals with chlorophyll, one without.
 They reported reduced hunger following the meals containing the chlorophyll and blood tests showed stable blood sugar levels.
 These results suggest chlorophyll should be considered as an effective way to manage hunger and promote weight loss.